wassa-workshop/wassa-workshop.github.io/index.md

 ## News

+**April 9**: Dirk Hovy and Rada Mihalcea have agreed to give keynotes for WASSA 2022.

 **March 23**: Due to the deadline extension and reviewing difficulties, the final decisions will be sent by March 30th.

 **February 27**: We have extended the submission deadline until March 5th.